brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

 - To avoid dust, use this setting: `BNBBTC_trading_enabled = false` and buy 2 or 3 BNB tokens `(Current Price Per Token $8.70 01/02/2018 at 8:36 AM -8 GMT)`.

+# BTW:

-- **BTW, don't panic when you see PT start buying up everything in site and leaving you with a low BTC balance.**
+- Don't panic when you see PT start buying up everything in site and leaving you with a low BTC balance.

 - It clears the bags in less than a day if you're patient.